i-love-flamingo/flamingo/core/gotemplate/Readme.md

 # Static assets
 You can use Flamingo’s built-in static file handler to automatically serve necessary static assets from your asset folder.

-You can set it up by adding a route and setting the `name` param to the name of your asset folder.
+You can set it up by adding a route to your `urls.go` file and setting the `name` param to the name of your asset folder.

 In the following example, our assets lie in the `asset` folder: